Whether you’re the CEO of a large organisation or the founder of your own company, the problem of retaining your key players will constantly arise.

 If your key player doesn’t engage in the project, you can take this as a sign that they have already made their mind up.
 This leaves you in a stronger position to be able to take proactive steps as opposed to having to react under pressure which, unfortunately, is all too common.

-An inspirational leader doesn’t have to be the font of all solutions and ideas.
+An inspirational leader doesn’t have to be the font for all solutions and ideas.
 Let others take the initiative to move themselves and the company forward.
 Letting go of the need to direct everybody may feel counterintuitive but will paradoxically, leave you in a stronger position.

 This article can’t cover all the answers as every situation is different.
 But hopefully it can give you food for thought and a philosophy to guide your responses if you encounter this situation in the future.